 Backpacking in India is not for the faint hearted and anyone who's thinking of travelling here for a long time needs seriously to consider what they want to get out of their trip.

-India is renowned for being one of the hardest places to travel in the world but at the same time, offers truly extraordinary and utterly rewarding experiences for travellers who are willing and open.
+India is renowned for being one of the most challenging places to travel in the world but at the same time, offers truly extraordinary and utterly rewarding experiences for travellers who are willing and open.

 When I first went to India my knowledge of travelling was minimal and my research completely inadequate.
-I was in for the shock of my life when I arrived there and nothing could have prepared for the enthralling adventure that was to follow.
+I set out with a visa for six months and enough cash to last I had no Idea how long.
+I was in for the shock of my life when I arrived and nothing could have prepared me for the enthralling adventure that was to follow.

 There are plenty of resources regarding backpacking in India but none of it complete and most of it out of date, unnecessary and sometimes completely misleading.
-So, as it's something quite close to my heart I have taken it upon myself to write the Ultimate guide to backpacking in India.
+So, as it is something quite close to my heart I have taken it upon myself to write the ultimate guide to backpacking in India.

-All the top destinations are listed below and just pretty much everything you need to know from tipping right down to the psychology needed for an extended trip in India.
+All the top destinations are listed below and just pretty much everything you need to know from choosing the right hostel right down to the psychology needed for an extended trip in India.

 Hampi is home to some of the most spectacular landscape in the world and is steeped in history, beauty and mystery.